abinit/abinit/doc/tutorial/eph4mob.md

-[[optdriver]] 7 is required to activate the e-ph driver while [[eph_task]] -4 tells ABINIT that we only need the imaginary part of the e-ph self-energy, which directly gives the electron lifetimes, see [[cite:Brunin2020]].
+[[optdriver]] 7 is required to activate the e-ph driver while [[eph_task]] -4 tells ABINIT that we only need the imaginary part of the e-ph self-energy, which directly gives the electron lifetimes.

 The dense $\kk$-mesh is specified by [[ngkpt]] = 24 24 24.
 It should be the same mesh as the one used for the dense WFK computation.